ConduitIO/conduit-connector-postgres/README.md

 ## Change Data Capture

-This connector implements CDC features for PostgreSQL by creating a logical replication slot and a publication that listens to changes in the configured table.
+This connector implements CDC features for PostgreSQL by creating a logical replication slot and a publication that listens to changes in the configured tables.
 Every detected change is converted into a record and returned in the call to `Read`.
 If there is no record available at the moment `Read` is called, it blocks until a record is available or the connector receives a stop signal.